Kindergarten

 Day 5: Sexual Abuse Prevention “Good Touch, Bad Touch”

-• Identify situations of possible sexual abuse and state rules of personal safety
+- Identify unsafe situations and state rules of personal safety

 Day 6: The Decision Making Process